|Moulton Paddocks Stables

 |To enjoy the experience of a day at Newmarket races in May 1838 CLICK HERE

 Sir Robert Pigot, the 4th Baronet, was born on 3rd November 1801 and married Emily Georgiana Elise Benyon of Ash Hall, Whitchurch, Shropshire and they had a son, George, who was born at Moulton Paddocks in December 1850, as was his sibling.
 Sir Robert was a Conservative MP between 1832 and 1853, and also enjoyed racing.
 He owned Conyngham (SR 1951), winner of the 1847 2000 Guineas.
+In January 1849 Sir Robert Pigot took Moulton Paddocks on a long lease and sent his horses there to be trained and managed by George Algernon Bloss, who was born in 1815, and who started training in 1842.
+The Pigot horses afterwards passed to his brother Charles Bloss, and during the 1860s were with William Arnull.
+By the beginning of 1860 Bloss was disengaged and available as a public or private trainer, accpmpanying his brother Charles to Bedford House stables, training for Captain Machell.
 In June 1854 Moulton Paddocks was put up for sale, although no sale was made at this point.
 At that time it was advertised as 310 acres, a Mansion containing an entrance Hall, drawing room, conservatory, 7 best bedrooms and 5 other sleeping quarters, stables and a coach house.
+George Bloss is first listed as training at Newmarket.

 1847 2000 Guineas CONYNGHAM (SR 1951) 4/1 owned by Sir Robert Pigot, trained by John Barham Day and ridden by Jem Robinson